CGastrell/express-tile-cache/README.md

 `delete` simply looks for the hash and deletes the member.
 You should implement this functionality as it will be used for route `../clear`

-##### setMaxAge(minutes)
+##### setTtl(minutes)

-As of 1.3.0 the cache can handle expiration for every member, this is as simple as taking the creation date of the member an compare it with some stored miliseconds variable (maxAge).
+As of 1.3.0 the cache can handle expiration for every member, this is as simple as taking the creation date of the member an compare it with some stored miliseconds variable (ttl).

-`setMaxAge` can be called anytime, but it is not exposed as part of the *express-tile-cache* API, so, provided value is used upon instantiation via `ttl` option.
+`setTtl` can be called anytime, but it is not exposed as part of the *express-tile-cache* API, so, provided value is used upon instantiation via `ttl` option.

-If you need to change `maxAge` value in runtime, you can provide and instance of *MemoryCache* and then play with it:
+If you need to change `ttl` value in runtime, you can provide and instance of *MemoryCache* and then play with it:
 ```javascript
 var memoryCache = require("path-to-express-tile-cachelib/memorycache")();
 var tileCache = require("express-tile-cache");